emasru/iss_tracker/README.md

 # iss_tracker
-Tracks the ISS
-And plots it on a graph
+Tracks the position and velocity of the ISS, saves it in a database and enables it to be plotted into a graph

+Executable index:

+geo_api - Main program, tracks the ISS and outputs it into a database controller - Accesses the database with the run ID provided by geo_api DatabaseCommands - under construction